 Delivering negative feedback is hard — especially when you’re seen as a “the positive person” on your team.
 Here’s how to start doing it more regularly.

 “I need to right the ship.”
-A member of The Watercooler, our online leadership community, admitted this a few months ago.
+A member of The Watercooler, our online leadership community in Know Your Team, admitted this a few months ago.
 He shared how he’d long delayed giving critical feedback, and it was causing team chemistry problems.

 “I think it will seem out of character for me to go from ‘positive nice guy image’ to ‘critical feedback,’ so I’m trying to think of best approach,” he revealed.

 His admission prompted a wonderful discussion in The Watercooler: How do you start giving difficult feedback, especially when you haven’t been doing so regularly?
 Here’s what other Watercooler members recommended…

 Set aside time to have a discussion, instead of just dropping the feedback on the person unsuspectingly.
 Everyone processes news differently, and you don’t want to bombard someone in the middle of their work day.
 You could say, for instance, “Have a moment to chat about some feedback I have about the last client meeting?”

 That being said, still do it right away.

 There’s never an ideal time to give feedback.
 One Watercooler member remarked how “I don’t wait to give feedback, I give it as soon as possible.
 This removes any stress worrying about it.
 Additionally, the details are fresh in everyones mind and it’s relevant and topical vs. after the fact.”